-The Investment Advisory Committee (IAC) is a subcommittee of the Facilities and Finance Committee.
-The IAC monitors the school’s investments, reserves, and endowments and ensures that they are managed in accordance with relevant board policies and strategic objectives.
+The Investment Advisory Committee (IAC) is a subcommittee of the Finance Committee.
+The IAC shall invest and monitor the School’s investments, reserves, and endowments and ensure that they are managed in accordance with relevant Board policies and the School’s strategic objectives.

 Process Review Committee

 The board also convenes ad-hoc committees and task forces to support the school.
-Such committees include the Branding Ad-hoc Committee, the Master Plan Financing Task Force, and the Master Plan Oversight Committee.
+Such committees include the Community Engagement Task Force and the Election Task Force.
+Click here for a list of committee members.

 *AGM, Budget Presentation, and Election EGM are public meetings to which all are encouraged and invited to attend.